 So he decided to build his own device.
 A small handheld wand to treat it himself.
 Simple circuit board, basic firmware, nothing crazy.
 Vibrations and heat to mimic the warm water treatment, just portable.
 He wrote the firmware with AI in a weekend.
 The software wasn't the hard part anymore.
 The PCB design took him seven months.
 Yes, seven months of back-and-forth for a board that fits in a wand.

 And when I say hard, I mean it.
 PCB design is a combinatorial optimization problem.
 The same class as the traveling salesman problem, but worse.
 Even a simple board with 50 components and 10,000 possible grid positions has more placement combinations than there are atoms in the universe.
 And that's just placement.
-The physical shapes exist in 3D, but the real problem space is 10+ dimensions: electromagnetic fields that move in time, behavior that changes with frequency and temperature, materials that are imperfect and nonlinear, fields that couple and interact with each other.
-Add manufacturing variance, current densities, thermals, signal integrity.

 And if any of it isn't carefully accounted for, the board either doesn't work or literally self-destructs.
 It has to be 100%, not 90% correct.

 There's no polynomial-time solution.
 You can't brute-force it.
 The best algorithms are heuristics.
 Educated guesses built on decades of human intuition, and that's exactly why the tools have stayed the way they are.
+The industry has hit a local maximum.
+You can't optimize a manual workflow into an automated one.
+You need a fundamentally different approach.
+The way hardware gets designed is about to change.

 This is also why engineers are so conservative about their tools.
 When your design has to be 100% correct, you don't switch to a new tool version just because it has a nicer UI.
 You stick with what you know works.
 Some engineers won't even upgrade from one version of Altium to the next because their entire workflow is built around the specific behavior of the version they're on.
 A bug in the new version could mean a failed board.
 That kind of environment doesn't reward experimentation.
 It rewards muscle memory.
 And it's part of why the industry has been so slow to change.

-There are millions of PCB designers and engineers working globally.
-The EDA market they depend on is worth over $19 billion and growing fast, projected to hit $31 billion by 2030.
-But here's the problem: until recently, the largest segment of PCB designers was over 50 years old.
+Here's the problem though: until recently, the largest segment of PCB designers was over 50 years old.
 More than half the workforce is in the back half of their careers.
 And the pipeline behind them is nearly empty.

 This isn't a small gap.
 By 2033, the U.S. manufacturing sector will need 3.8 million new workers, and nearly half those jobs are projected to go unfilled.
 The semiconductor industry needs over a million additional skilled workers globally by 2030.
+And the people who know how to design it are aging out.
 The demand for hardware is exploding.
 AI chips, IoT, EVs, defense, and space.
-And the people who know how to design it are aging out.

 Robotics alone saw $14 billion in startup funding in 2025, nearly double the year before.
 Figure AI raised over $1 billion at a $39 billion valuation to build humanoid robots.
 Skild AI tripled to $14 billion.
 Apptronik raised $520 million with Google, Mercedes-Benz, and John Deere backing them.
 Every one of these companies needs custom motor controllers, sensor arrays, power boards, and compute modules.
 All custom PCBs.
 The engineers to design them don't exist yet.